 In today’s technology-obsessed world, there’s something enchanting about receiving a letter in the mail.
 But when the party’s over?
 Most of those cards end up in the trash.
 (Unless we’re talking about your aunt Hilda, who saves those cards ‘till they turn to dust.)
 Instead of sending out paper cards, send an e-card instead, or go for a more eco-friendly paper option.

 Bea Johnson from Zero Waste Home sends out homemade, plant-able envelopes packed with thyme seeds, with a hand-written greeting on the packet.
 While she still uses envelopes to send out her festive greeting, she cuts her overall paper usage in half with this thoughtful (and clever) idea.
 To assist with reducing your Christmas waste even further, choose envelopes made from recycled paper.

 Any ideas to share?

-Is a low-waste Christmas important to you?
+Reducing waste at Christmas important to you?
 How do you make the season special without creating more waste?
 Share your ideas below!